 Adopted from Carlson 1977, Lillie and Mason, 1983, and Shaw 1994 et. al.

-The historical water clarity, total phosphorus, and chlorophyll a data indicate that Oxbow Lake is a mesotrophic lake.
-Data collected during by Citizen Lake Monitors and during the 2007 aquatic plant survey is included in the above averages.
+The historical water clarity, total phosphorus, and chlorophyll a data indicate that Crab Lake is an oligotrophic lake.
+Data collected during by Citizen Lake Monitors is included in the above averages.

 3.4 SUMMARY OF LAKE FISHERY